eclipse/mosaic.website/content/docs/scenarios/scenario_configuration.md

     parent: scenarios
 ---

 This page aims to give you a brief overview of additional simulators and visualizers that can be used with Eclipse MOSAIC.
-We will continue with the tutorial-style explanations following up on the Steglitz-example from the [previous page](create_a_new_scenario).
+For this the Steglitz scenario from ["Create a new Scenario"-Tutorial](/tutorials/create_new_scenario) is being used.
 For more detailed explanations of the configurations have a look at [the overview](/docs/scenarios).
-If you already played with the [Barnim](/tutorials/barnim_basic)-tutorial, you probably noticed that it contains far more folders in the scenario structure compared to the Steglitz example.
+If you already played with the [Barnim](/tutorials/barnim_simulation_basics)-tutorial, you probably noticed that it contains far more folders in the scenario structure compared to the Steglitz example.
 Those additional directories contain configurations for various simulators.